 The trajectory of the pandemic over the next six months is highly uncertain.
 While the number of infections is rising globally, they appear largely under control in many of the ASEAN+3 economies.
 However, the ability of a region or country to adequately contain the virus will only be as strong as its weakest link (Hinojales, Oeking, and Ong, 2020b).
 Should there be a concerted resurgence in the COVID-19 virus in the coming months, most ASEAN+3 economies would still have some space to adopt more accommodative monetary and fiscal policies if more official support is needed.
 Many central banks hold substantial foreign exchange reserves, while exchange rate flexibility could also buffer against shocks.
 However, regional policymakers will need to strategically use this policy room to boost growth while safeguarding financial stability, in part by maintaining tight macroprudential policies for the time being.

-Figure 17.
-ASEAN+3: Capital Adequacy of Banking Systems, 2019 (Percent of risk-weighted assets)
+Figure 16.
+ASEAN+3: Economic Stimulus

+Packages

+(Percent of GDP)